The Price Group Talent Agency

 • What has been your biggest obstacle or challenge in your career thus far?

-The instability of an acting career is one of the aspects that's hardest to deal with.
+The instability of our profession is one of the aspects that's hardest to deal with.
+I think the huge "pause" that happened during the Covid shutdown forced us all to reframe not only career goals and priorities, but also life in general.
 There are dry spells after shows close, or projects that take you out of town and away from home and loved ones.
 It's a huge sacrifice.
-But keeping busy is always an option, whether that means creating one's own work or taking a class or doing research for the next role.
+But it is the nature of our business.
+Keeping busy during the slow times is important to me, whether that means creating my own work or taking a class or using the time to travel to see family.
 In the end, I really believe that obstacles are as big as we let them become.
 It all depends on our state of mind.

-• How has The Price Group Talent Agency been helpful to you in your career thus far?
+• How has The Price Group specifically been helpful in your career thus far?

 • Any words of advice to people who would like to pursue a career in the performing arts?